← All posts

 On this page

-Claude Code CLI can run bash commands, install packages, and make network requests.
-That’s powerful, but it also means a single bad prompt could reach places you don’t want it to.
-I wanted to run Claude Code in an environment where it has full autonomy over the filesystem but can only talk to a handful of approved domains.
+Anthropic’s Claude Code CLI can run bash commands, install packages, and make network requests.
+That’s powerful — but a single bad prompt could reach places you don’t want it to.
+This guide shows how to install and run Claude Code CLI in Docker on Linux with full autonomy inside the container, while only allowing outbound traffic to an allowlist of domains.

 The setup has two pieces:

-1. A Squid proxy that maintains a domain allowlist.
-Only traffic to approved domains gets through.
+1. A Squid proxy container that maintains the domain allowlist.

-2. A Claude Code container that sits on an internal Docker network with no direct internet access.
+2. A Claude Code container on an internal Docker network.
 All its traffic goes through the proxy.

 ┌─────────────────────────────────────────────┐